Crofton Road proposed transport improvements scheme

 Why are you doing this on Crofton Road

 Crofton Road has been identified as a road with a potentially high volume of switchable short trips from car to cycling and is within the top 5-10% of connectors for potential cycling trips in London.

 Why is the money not being spent on other things like resurfacing roads and footways?

 The money allocated for this project by Transport for London is ring fenced to be spent on projects such as this and cannot be spent, for example, on highway maintenance, although some resurfacing will be included as part of the scheme.
 This is not unique to local authorities as many businesses operate their different budgets in a similar way

 No one cycles here so why spend this money on cycling?

 This scheme is intended to make walking and cycling a realistic new choice for residents and visitor’s short journeys rather than support confident long distance cyclists.
 There are already a number of local residents who cycle under the current conditions but it is important to emphasise that the project isn’t just about cycling and will offer significant benefits for pedestrians and bus users, too.
 Both walking, cycling and bus use offer potential to switch many short trips from cars, helping reduce congestion at peak times, improve personal health and air quality.

 I’m concerned about the safety of all this.
 Have you undertaken a risk assessment?

-As part of the design process the scheme is subject to a two stage road safety audit process, plus two more audits once the scheme is completed.
+As part of the design process the scheme has been subject to a two-stage road safety audit process and two more audits will follow once the scheme is completed.

 Will it be very disruptive to build?